AdultLink/TexturePanner/README.md

 This shader is a glorified texture panner, with a few extra features oriented towards adding variety.
 By getting creative with mesh geometry and textures, we can achieve a wide range of results.

-It can be modified through [Amplify Shader Editor](http://amplify.pt/unity/amplify-shader-editor) and contributions to the project are always welcome!
+It can be edited through [Amplify Shader Editor](http://amplify.pt/unity/amplify-shader-editor) and contributions to the project are always welcome!

 Project developed using **Unity 2017.4.8f1**.
 Please use this version if you are planning on contributing.

+_(Beware: The screenshots folder is quite heavy at the moment, I need to find a way to reduce file size for gifs without losing too much quality)_

 # Table of contents
 1. [Setup](#setup)